lukso-network/example-forum-dapp/README.md

 # Example Forum dApp

-This repository is an example forum dApp built to showcase how Universal Profiles could function within fully decentralized applications.
+This repository is an example forum dApp built to showcase how [Universal Profiles](https://docs.lukso.tech/standards/universal-profile/introduction) could function within fully decentralized applications.
 Users can log in with their extension to create [LSP7](https://docs.lukso.tech/standards/nft-2.0/LSP7-Digital-Asset) blog posts uploaded directly to IPFS and linked to a custom smart contract that inherits a Digital Asset Token.

 Each blog post comes with a creation date and likes and can be the origin of multiple comments.
 All blog posts and comments can also be deleted by their owners.
-All the author information is fetched from profiles directly.
+All the author information is fetched from Universal Profiles and the custom smart contract directly.

+**Admin Functionality**: With the admin functionality, the owner of the forum contract has the right to delete posts and comments to maintain a healthy forum.

 ## Learnings